imrane-boucher/ds_proj_nobel_winner/README.md

 ## Data Cleaning:

-Once the data scraped, it took a few step to clean and prepare the data for modelling:
+Once the data scraped, it took a few steps to clean and prepare the data for modeling:
 * merged into one dataframe all the data collected and check for duplicate rows
 * check for null values
-* engineer columns for John Bates clark medal, the Von Neumann award, the affiliate university and the working country of the economist
+* engineer columns for John Bates clark medal, the Von Neumann award, the affiliated university and the working country of the economist
-* narrow down the data collected to 400 rows to reduce to level of unbalance of the data
+* narrow down the data collected to 400 rows to reduce the level of unbalance of the data
 * engineer new features description length and length of work from the data collected

 ## EDA: